 - New Rubric: Create a new rubric for a course.

-- Description: Lists the description for each rubric, if applicable.
+- Description: Lists the description for each rubric.

-- Scoring Method: How a rubric is graded.
-The method can be No Score, Points, or Custom Points.
+- Scoring Method: No Score, Points, or Custom Points.

 About Rubric status options